Joshuakim1011/stock_database_and_analysis/README.md

 * Some libraries may need to be installed as you go (the error massage will notify which ones are missing)

 # How to set up for the first time:
-## Steps 2-4 can be reused later to update the database with more data

 Step 1: Set up MySQL database
 - Open MySQL and Create a new database